 Rates and the Challenges We Face

 The Columbia Valley Water District was formed in the early 2000s, after the Paradise Lakes Country Club disbanded.
 The water system was built in 1971 and at that time was in need of much repair.
-The system water loss percentage was at 70% and was red tagged by the WA State Dept. of Health until repairs were made and the loss percentage was reduced.
+The system was red tagged by the WA State Dept. of Health until repairs were made and the loss percentage was reduced.
 The monthly water rate that PLCC charged was $10.00 per month.
 Not enough to cover the maintenance expenses of the water system.

 So that the red tag could be removed and the system health up to the standards and requirements set by the WA State DOH, the District received a $4 million loan and replaced some of the mainline, installed consumer meters, upgraded the SCADA system and purchased the District office.
 The payment on this loan, even though it is at 0 percent interest, is approximately $177,000 annually.

 The challenge before us: The water system is over 40 years old, normal life span for water systems is 50 years, even though the District had only been formed 14 years ago.
 The District is essentially 29 years behind on system replacement and has a $4 million debt load.
 The funding that supports the water system is solely from those who are connected to the system through the water rates that they pay.

 To meet the revenue needs of the District today and in the future the CVWD must bring forward rate increases annually.
 The main factors that contribute to the percentage of increase are: